dumlutimuralp/k8s-with-nsx-t-2.4.x/README.md

 * VMware NSX Container Plugin Release Notes https://docs.vmware.com/en/VMware-NSX-T-Data-Center/index.html

-This series does **NOT** provide the generic 101 level info neither on NSX-T nor on K8S.
+This series does **NOT** provide the generic intro level information on NSX-T or K8S.
 To have a basic understanding of NSX-T please watch the VMworld 2018 session recordings.
 Similarly for K8S, Pluralsight and A Cloud Guru trainings by Nigel Poulton is highly recommended.

 Below articles focus on the management and data plane integration principles of NSX-T and K8S.